PicoCreator/2nd-brain/A - TechTalkCTO/P - Random Thoughts/Founders note on GPT-3-5/VC & Founders Notes on ChatGPT and LLM.md

 ![Example of our new AI assistant converting a prompt to search a cooking recipe](./tami-prompt-c.png)
 ![Fully usable test script, from a single prompt](./tami-output.png)

-> Screenshot is a demo of our AI in action, generating full UI testing scripts, from a prompt, do reach out to us if you are interested in the future of AI and UI testing.
+> Screenshot is a demo of our AI in action, generating full UI testing scripts, from a prompt, as an example integration.
+>
+> Something which is now doable in a week, with the right team, and the right data.
+>
+> Do reach out to us if you are interested in the future of AI and UI testing.

 ---